-Maintaining the essence of our ‘less is more’ values, we designed an object that spoke to our deepest aesthetic codes: the simplicity of brutalism, the minimalism of Mies van der Rohe, the softness of Mediterranean shapes, and the elegance of purposeful versatility.
+Maintaining the essence of our ‘less is more’ values, we designed a versatile object that spoke to our deepest aesthetic codes: the simplicity of brutalism, the minimalism of Mies van der Rohe, the softness of Mediterranean shapes, and the elegance of purposeful versatility.

 In October 2021, we reached out to around 50 Italian ceramists with initial drawings, but struggled to find a production partner.
 We were told that our design was too unconventional, that we didn’t meet their minimum order requirements, and that the process would be too labour intensive.